mferest/Cursus42/README.md

 ![Project Screenshot](https://github.com/mferest/Cursus42/assets/139508718/16caf4be-0c23-4b86-a0d4-f1a7bc1a07f7)

 Feel free to explore each project for a deeper understanding of my programming skills and problem-solving capabilities.
-If you have any questions or would like more information, don't hesitate to reach out.
-Thank you for visiting my portfolio!